PockyBum522/CollectionConfig.net/README.md

 # Current Progress

-IT READS!!

-Currently only supports CSV.
+    JSON Files: Read-Only functional
+    CSV Files: Read-Only functional

 To use, reference the library and then:

 Set up an interface such as: